-The Hosted Payment Pages (HPP) integration is deprecated.
+The HPP integration has reached end-of-life.
 This means we are:

 - No longer developing the HPP integration.

 - Preparing to stop accepting transactions using HPP.

 - 1 July 2022 - No more support provided for HPP.